 People sometimes think that they will try and not eat on the bike while training to lose weight!?
 Not a good idea, we burn what we eat while exercising.
 What we put in gets used; if we deprive the body and stress it with no fuel while riding, once we get off the bike anything we eat will be stored in our body.
 Our bodies are clever and will try and store energy if it feels it has not had enough during the session, thus we gain weight!

 As mentioned in number 1, our bodies are super clever and they will store carbs, but we cannot do it the night before!
-Our bodies will just remove it as waste product because you are flooding the system.
-We carb load at the start of event week, 5-7 days before event, and we add a small amount of carbs into our diet each day so the body can store it.
+Our bodies will just remove it as a waste product because you are flooding the system.
+We carb load at the start of the event week, 5-7 days before the event, and we add a small amount of carbs into our diet each day so the body can store it.

 You are an individual who requires specific nutrition to you, so go and practise what they have suggested and see how you do.
 If it does not work for you then move on and try something new and keep going until you find your answer.